bigtoga/Examples/Cloud - Azure/Azure Virtual Networks/ExpressRoute.md

     B --> C(Azure Resource)
 ```

-With an ExpressRoute "Azure Private Peering", your traffic flow would look a good deal different:
+With an ExpressRoute **Azure Private Peering**, your traffic flow would look a good deal different:
 1. Traffic "to your vnets in Azure" go across the ExpressRoute
 2. All other traffic goes across public internet